 The history of Argos Orestiko begins with the ancient Kingdom of Orestis, to continue with Roman Diocletianopolis and end with modern Macedonia.

 At the heart of Orestis, myth meets history.
-Orestes, son of Agamemnon, pursued by his fate, found refuge here when he founded Argos Orestikon.
+Orestes, son of Agamemnon, pursued by his fate, finds refuge here and founds Argos Orestikon.
 During the 7th century BC, the city emerged as a vibrant center of the Macedonian world, leaving its first marks on history.
 Centuries later, during the Roman era, Emperor Diocletian turned the page in the city’s history: he installed fortifications and named it after himself, and so Diocletianopolis was born.
 Subsequent barbarian invasions make the population scatter away from the city, seeking refuge along the shores of Lake Kastoria, where Justinian builds the famous fortified city.
 The area’s journey toward the modern era began in the 15th century.
-The Macedonian Struggle is a whole, extremely significant chapter in the city’s more recent history, with local inhabitants’ active participation occurring in a most heroic manner.
-Liberation from Ottoman rule finally came on November 11, 1912, marking a brand new beginning.
+The Macedonian Struggle is a particularly extremely significant chapter in the city’s more recent history, with local inhabitants’ active participation occurring in a most heroic manner.
+Liberation from Ottoman rule finally came on November 11 1912, marking a brand new beginning.

 Leading figures of the Macedonian Struggle

-Argos Orestiko and the surrounding area birthed or hosted figures whose lives identified with the struggle for freedom and the Macedonian cause, such as diplomat, politician, and writer Ion Dragoumis (1878–1920) from nearby Vogatsiko; the Macedonian fighter Nikolaos Tsotakos (1874–1907), also known as Captain Germas, after whom the village Germas was named; the chieftain Captain Apikrantos (Naoum Spanos), originating from Chroupista (the former name of Argos Orestiko); and Peloponnesian Panagiotis Petropoulakis (1889–1906), after whom the village where he fought was renamed (Petropoulaki).
-He fell heroically in these lands in 1906.
+The area of Argos Orestiko and its surroundings has been associated with figures whose lives were closely tied the fight for freedom and the Macedonian Struggle, such as diplomat, politician, and writer Ion Dragoumis (1878–1920) from nearby Vogatsiko; the Macedonian fighter Nikolaos Tsotakos (1874–1907), also known as Captain Germas, after whom the village Germas was named; the chieftain Captain Apikrantos (Naoum Spanos), originating from Chroupista (the former name of Argos Orestiko); and the Peloponnesian Panagiotis Petropoulakis (1889–1906), after whom the village where he fought was renamed Petropoulaki.

 Loukatsaria, Klidonas, Palia-Poulia and the Argos Orestiko Carnival: occasions for celebration

-Unique customs of the wider Argos Orestiko area on the occasions of the Carnival, New Year’s Day, and the summer feast of Saint John unfold the richness, imagination, and traditions of the mountain’s societies through the centuries, turning into opportunities to sing and dance.
+Unique customs in the wider Argos Orestiko area unfold the richness, imagination, and long-standing traditions of the region through the centuries, coming to life through songs, dances, and collective celebrations that keep its cultural spirit alive.

 Outdoor activities, off-road experiences, and thermal baths

-Seeking authentic experiences within idyllic nature?
-In the Municipality of Argos Orestiko, you will find exactly what you are searching for: from relaxing thermal baths and pedestrian routes among mountains and rivers, to remarkable spots for climbing, cycling, and off-road adventures.
-The area combines action with wellness in the most ideal of ways, and the local cuisine is eager to satisfy every visitor’s appetite with traditional recipes and excellent products of the Macedonian land
+Seeking authentic experiences surrounded by idyllic nature?
+In the Municipality of Argos Orestiko, you will find exactly what you are looking for: from relaxing thermal baths and scenic routes among mountains and rivers to remarkable spots for climbing, cycling, and off-road adventures.
+The area combines action and wellness in the most harmonious way, offering unique experiences in every season.

 Wellness